drmenguin/malta/README.md

 ## Table of Towns
 For convenience, the contents of `output.md` are presented below.
+Note that some of them are incorrect.

 | *City or Town* | *What Google Maps API Recognised* | * Coordinates * |
 |:--------------:|:---------------------------------:|:---------------:|